Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 use.
 We strongly recommend testing your settings with code or a tool that constructs a JDBC connection.

-* You can specify which tablespace Entando should use to create the schemas by using the `spec.tablespace` property.
+* You can specify which tablespace Villanova should use to create the schemas by using the `spec.tablespace` property.

-* When the operator prepares the schemas for your EntandoApp or Entando plugin, it creates a user for every datasource required.
+* When the operator prepares the schemas for your VillanovaApp or Villanova plugin, it creates a user for every datasource required.
 That user will have their own schema with the same name which is standard for Oracle.
 Permissions are set up to ensure that one user cannot access tables from another user’s schema.